 I recently posted on my blog about a section of the old town, you can find that post here: http://www.theunlikelyhousewife.com/2010/07/exploring-zurich-the-niederdorf/ I hope it helps.

-Here's my tuppence worth on Zurich http://www.markstravelnotes.com/europe/switzerland/canton_zurich/zurich/ almost 6 years agoAnswered by Mark via Travellr.com
+Here's my tuppence worth on Zurich http://www.markstravelnotes.com/europe/switzerland/canton_zurich/zurich/ about 6 years agoAnswered by Mark via Travellr.com